CoderRoy05/chatvid/README.md

 - [License](#license)

 ## About
 Chatvid is a real-time chat application designed for seamless communication between users.
-It provides a user-friendly interface for instant messaging and supports user authentication and database storage. stay up with me, yeah right
+It provides a user-friendly interface for instant messaging and supports user authentication and database storage. stay up with me

 ## Features
 - Real-time chat with multiple users landing page